pingcap/docs-cn/dashboard/dashboard-key-visualizer.md

 ![Key Visualizer page](/media/dashboard/dashboard-keyviz-overview.png)

-From the interface above, you can see the following objects:
+From the preceding interface, you can see the following objects:

 + A large heatmap that shows changes of the overall traffic over time.
 + The detailed information of a certain coordinate point.
-+ Information of tables, indexes, and so on (on the left side of the heatmap).
++ Information of tables, and indexes (on the left side of the heatmap).

 ## Basic concepts